 Lamictal Drug Interactions

-Lamictal drug interactions can occur if the medication is combined with divalproex, phenobarbital, and oral contraceptives, among other things.
-The problems that these interactions can cause include an increased risk of side effects and increased or decreased drug levels in the body.
-To minimize the risk of Lamictal drug interactions, be sure to talk to your healthcare provider about the specific interactions that may apply to you.
+Problems can occur if Lamictal is taken with birth control pills, rifampin, or certain other medications.
+For example, these interactions can increase the risk of side effects and increase or decrease drug levels in the body.
+To minimize the risk of interactions with Lamictal, be sure to tell your healthcare provider about any other medications you are taking.

 Lamictal® (lamotrigine) can potentially interact with a few other medications.
 Some of the medicines that may lead to Lamictal interactions include: